hawkinsw/CPPTimes/templates.md

 We have written a class template already but we haven't used it.
 Don't worry -- I know that you *all* have used class templates before but probably didn't realize it.

-In C++ journeys I bet that you all have written
+In your C++ journeys I bet that you all have written

 ```C++
 #include <vector>